New York Hall Of Science

 How does New York Hall Of Science spend its money?

 New York Hall Of Science directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to New York Hall Of Science tax-deductible?